MrMonsh/Auto-Splitters/Pepsiman/readme.md

 If you have any issues setting up the Auto-Splitter or need any help in general, don't hesitate to get in touch with me!

+### Changelog

-PS: You can read the complete changelog here: https://www.speedrun.com/pepsiman/thread/sjmjx
+You can read the complete changelog here: https://www.speedrun.com/pepsiman/thread/sjmjx